kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 ```

 Constraints:
-- If the EPP did not communicate the server endpoint via these two methods, it MUST return an error.
+- If the EPP did not communicate the server endpoint via these two methods, it MUST return a 429 status code.
 - The EPP MUST not set two different values in the header and the inner response metadata value.
 - Setting different value leads to unpredictable behavior because proxies aren't guaranteed to support both paths, and so this protocol does not define what takes precedence.